Equivalence of Doubly Periodic Tangles: DP tangle equivalence in other diagrammatic settings

-\begin{theorem} Two singular (resp. pseudo) flat motifs supported by the same lattice are \textit{singular (resp. pseudo) isotopic} if and only if they differ by a finite sequence of surface isotopy moves, singular (resp. pseudo) surface isotopy moves, the classical Reidemeister moves and the (allowed) singular (resp. pseudo) isotopy moves. \end{theorem}
+\begin{proposition} Two singular (resp. pseudo) (flat) motif diagrams are \textit{singular (resp. pseudo) isotopic} if and only if they differ by a finite sequence of surface isotopy moves, singular (resp. pseudo) surface isotopy moves, the classical Reidemeister moves and the (allowed) singular (resp. pseudo) isotopy moves. \end{proposition}

-The moves in Theorem~\ref{thm:singular/pseudomotifisotopy} generate the {\it singular (resp. pseudo) motif isotopy}.
-Moreover, by the discussion in the beginning of this section, Theorem~\ref{th:equivalence} applies for singular (resp. pseudo) DP tangles, as follows:
+The moves in Proposition~\ref{thm:singular/pseudomotifisotopy} generate the \textit{singular (resp. pseudo) motif isotopy}.
+Moreover, by the discussion in the beginning of this section, Theorem~\ref{th:equivalence} adapts for singular DP tangles, as follows: